ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

   that do not require encoding
-  to be expressed as URI fragment identifiers: this is generally possible since named anchors are a serialization detail;
+  to be expressed as URI fragment identifiers: this is generally possible since anchor names are a serialization detail;
 - SHOULD NOT use alias nodes that match multiple nodes.

 In the example resource below, the URL `file.yaml#*foo`